linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 03 Investment banking and other banking.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: Investment banking and other banking
+parent_directory: Modern Financial Markets and Institutions
+formatted: 2025-12-21 01:15:00 PM
+formatter_model: claude-haiku-4-5-20251001
+cli-tool: claude-code
+primary_tags:
+  - investment banking
+  - international banking
+  - mutual banking organizations
+  - finance houses
+  - islamic banking
+secondary_tags:
+  - mergers and acquisitions
+  - securitization
+  - proprietary trading
+  - market making
+  - underwriting
+  - asset management
+  - wealth management
+  - prime brokerage
+  - hire purchase
+  - leasing
+  - factoring
+  - risk management
+  - corporate finance
 cssclasses: academia
-title: Investment banking and other banking
-linter-yaml-title-alias: Investment banking and other banking
 ---

 # Investment banking and other banking

-# LEARNING OUTCOMES
+### LEARNING OUTCOMES

 Banking is now a term that covers a surprisingly complex and intellectually rich range of activities.
 This chapter explains some of that diversity so that the reader might have a sounder grasp of the important functions performed by bankers.
 By the end of this chapter the reader should be able to: describe the wide variety of activities undertaken by investment bankers;

 explain the nature and significance of international banking in the modern world;

-■ outline the important roles taken on by the banks set up as mutual organisations;
+- outline the important roles taken on by the banks set up as mutual organisations;

-■ discuss the nature of hire purchase, leasing and factoring businesses conducted by finance houses; describe Islamic banking and outline how it differs from conventional banking.
+- discuss the nature of hire purchase, leasing and factoring businesses conducted by finance houses; describe Islamic banking and outline how it differs from conventional banking.

 Most of us do not encounter investment banks in our daily lives.
 Despite them operating in the background, working with companies, governments and other large organisations they are highly influential.
 The extent of their importance was harshly brought home with the financial crisis of 2008.
 Even those of us who work in the field of finance had hardly heard of US sub-prime mortgages or the repackaging of these mortgages into bonds issued by investment bankers, let alone the repackaging of the repackaged bonds.
 And yet all this financial engineering led to a calamity with enormous implications for all of us.